mdlayher/ynl/Documentation/netlink/netlink-bindings.rst

 property.

 An astute reader will notice that there are two ways of defining sub-spaces.
-A full fractional space with a ``subspace-of`` property and a de facto subspace created by list attributes for an operation.
+A full fractional space with a ``subset-of`` property and a de facto subspace created by list attributes for an operation.
 This is only for convenience.
 The abilities to refine the selection of attributes and change their definition afforded by the fractional space result in much more verbose YAML, and the full